JiaoXianjun/BTLE/README.md

 ==========================================================================

-News (See complete introduction section after news section):
+# News (See complete introduction section after news section):

-03 Nov.
+## Nov.
 2015: BTLE packet sniffer/scanner btle_rx works!
 Support HACKRF currently.
 Usage:

-    btle_rx -c chan -g gain -a access_addr
+    btle_rx -c chan -g gain -a access_addr -k crc_init -v

 chan: Channel number.
-Default value 37.
-Valid value 0~39. currently non 37 38 39 channel (advertising) are still under development.
-Will support all channels 0~39 and flexible Access Address like TI's BTLE packet sniffer.
+Default value 37 (one of ADV chan).
+Valid value 0~39 (all ADV and DATA chan).

 gain: VGA gain. default value 6. valid value 0~62.
 LNA has been set to maximum 40dB internally.
 Gain should be tuned very carefully to ensure best performance under your circumstance.
 Suggest test from low gain, because high gain always causes severe distortion and get you nothing.

-access_addr: access address.
-Default value 8e89bed6 for channel 37 38 39.
+access_addr: Access address.
+Default 8e89bed6 for ADV channel 37 38 39.

+crc_init: Default 555555 for ADV channel.
+You should specify correct value for data channel according to captured connection setup procedure.

+-v: verbose mode

-ATTENTION: To support fast/realtime sender and scanner/sniffer, I have changed lib_device->transfer_count to 4 and lib_device->buffer_size to 4096 in hackrf driver: hackrf.c.
-If you want to use this tool, you'd better also do that change to your driver source code and re-compile, re-install as instructed in <a href="https://github.com/mossmann/hackrf">hackrf</a>
+**ATTENTION**: To support fast/realtime sender and scanner/sniffer, I have changed:

+    lib_device->transfer_count to 4
+    lib_device->buffer_size to 4096

+in hackrf driver: hackrf.c.
+You should also do that change to your driver source code and re-compile, re-install as instructed in <a href="https://github.com/mossmann/hackrf">hackrf</a>

 See a comparison with TI's packet sniffer here: [http://sdr-x.github.io/BTLE-SNIFFER/](http://sdr-x.github.io/BTLE-SNIFFER/)

-02 Sep.
+## Sep.
 2015: Fixed-point version.
 Add new packet type: discovery.
 Open LightBlue APP in your iPhone/device, then:

     btle_tx packets_discovery.txt
     (packets_discovery.txt is under host/btle-tools/src)

 You will see a device named as "CA1308 11950 22.626 113.823 8" in your LightBlue APP.

-DO NOT use space character " " in a command line packet descriptor.
+**DO NOT** use space character " " in a command line packet descriptor.
 You CAN use space in the txt file packet descriptor like above.
 Command line of above example:

     btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308/11950/22.626/113.823/8 r40